 Simplicity – Make your website user-friendly and straightforward.
 This implies that it should just take a few clicks for your clients to buy a product—the fewer clicks, the better.
 Customers will like your website.

 Navigation – Your website should be designed and organized to make it simple for potential customers to locate the products they’re looking for.
-You will likely lose a consumer who spends a lot of time on your website searching for a product.
+You will likely lose a consumer who spends a lot of time searching for a product on your website.
 Make sure the navigation on your e-commerce site is simple so that customers can quickly locate what they’re searching for.

 Stability – Your website should load quickly, crash infrequently or never, and be stable.
 Make sure your website is functionally sound for users.
 If the transaction procedure is complex, customers won’t buy your stuff.